Cuba (Havana, Las Terrazas, & Vinales)

 Small brid sitting on someone's hand with text River & Field Campus

 Today we rise early, and take an early flight to Havana.
-Once we clear customs, we’ll board our coach bus, drive 40 minutes to our homestays, drop off our luggage and enjoy our first home-cooked meal at our homestay.
-Afterwards we will take a leisurely stroll to the Prado (Havana’s tree-lined pedestrian boulevard), just four blocks from our homes and explore Havana’s best outdoor artist market.
+Once we clear customs, we’ll board our coach bus, make a quick stop at the Plaza of the Revolution Square to learn about this important cultural institution.
+Lunch will be at El Jardin de los Milagros (The Garden of Miracles).
 Then we’ll hop in 1950s classic American convertibles and enjoy a tour tour of the city, including some of Havana’s most iconic sites!
-For dinner, we will head to one of Havana’s finest restaurants (Cafe Laurent).
-When we return to our homes, our hosts will greet us with a welcome drink.
-Afterwards, everyone will have the option to retire for the evening, or to set out in search of some nightlife opportunities.
+Our convertible rides will terminate at our hotel: a small, elegant, and beautifully restored colonial style hotel in Old Havana.
+For dinner, we will head to one of Havana’s finest restaurants.
+When we return to our beautifully restored homes in Havana Vieja, everyone will have the option to retire for the evening, or to set out on foot in search of some the nearby nightlife opportunities!
+(Option 2 folks should plan to meet us at the airport by 11:00AM to join this day’s itinerary.
+Otherwise, we will make arrangements to meet at the hotel in the evening).

 Lunch and Dinner included today